-Exploratory Analysis In one of the cases below we conducted the mixed-effect models for some language dataset.
-At first the total sample size reached recommended sample size as our prior power analysis.
-Otherwise the meta-analysis indicated a language dataset showed a significant match advantage.
-Although this analysis was not in the preregistered analysis plan, the authors contributed to the methodology agreed this analysis could improve the reliability of the linguistic-specific result.
+Exploratory Analysis.
+We conducted mixed-effect models for languages that reached the recommended sample size from our power analyses and for languages that showed a significant match advantage.

-Decision criterion P values were interpreted using the preregistered alpha level of .05.
-Because in our preregistered plan each language was assumed a standalone group, P values of the analysis by each language were not corrected (Armstrong, 2014).
-All the final mixed-effects models were selected by pursuing a maximal random-effects structure whilst allowing the model to converge (Bates et al., 2015).
-P values for each effect were calculated using the Satterthwaite approximation for degrees of freedom (Luke, 2017).
+Decision criterion p-values were interpreted using the preregistered alpha level of .05.
+Because in our preregistered plan each language was assumed a standalone grtoup, p values of the analysis by each language were not corrected (Armstrong, 2014).
+All the final mixed-effects models were selected by pursuing a maximal random-effects structure whilst allowing the model to converge (Bates et al., 2015). p-values for each effect were calculated using the Satterthwaite approximation for degrees of freedom (Luke, 2017).

 3 Results